openethereum/fether/README.md

   * Fether window may be toggled open/closed by clicking the Fether tray icon, but not the Fether dock icon
   * Fether window does not have a frame (i.e. no close/minimise icons)
 * Disabled `false`
-  * Fether window may be toggled opened by clicking the Fether dock icon
+  * Fether window may be toggled open by clicking the Fether dock icon
   * Fether window has a frame (with close/minimise icons)
 * Always
   * Fether menu shown in the tray by default